CentraTech/centra/README.md

 # centra
-Centra - it's new ERC20 standart tokens on Ethereum.
+Centra - it's new ERC20 standard tokens on Ethereum.

 1) We are creted 20 millions tokens with price 200 Centra = 1 Eth
 Owner get some % tokens on start.